Please scroll to the bottom of this page for check-in instructions, details about parking and transportation, and other important information.

 Time: Please arrive 15 minutes* before your sign-up time

 *Arriving 15 minutes before the timeslot you received when you signed up for the Commencement Housing Lottery (Step 1) will enable you to view the housing options still available to you before your timeslot begins.
+The process begins at 2pm and ends with the last timeslot at 8pm.

 Note to Parents: If you would like to be copied on reservations confirmation and details, please ask your student to add your email address to the contract list when enrolling for the lottery.